ahesse2567/gasExchangeR/README.md

 ## Installation

-You can install the development version of gasExchangeR from [GitHub](https://github.com/) with:
+You can (hopefully) install this package from CRAN.
+If that doesn’t work, you can install the development version of gasExchangeR from [GitHub](https://github.com/) with:

 ``` r